AppleWorks: AppleWorks (Apple II, 1984–1991)

 AppleWorks debuted at #2 on Softalk's monthly bestseller list and quickly became the best-selling software package on any computer, ousting even Lotus 1-2-3 from the top of the industry-wide sales charts.
+Apple released version 2.0 in 1986 with the Apple IIGS, by which time Lissner was working on what became Microsoft Works.
 Apple's software subsidiary Claris sold the one millionth copy of AppleWorks in December 1988.

-Apple and Lissner provided limited technical information on modifying AppleWorks, helping to create a substantial market for third-party accessories and support.
-Apple released version 2.0 in 1986 with the Apple IIGS, and then a year later the program was published by Claris.
+A substantial market for AppleWorks third-party accessories and support appeared.
 The September 1986 issue of inCider contained two AppleWorks-related articles; advertisements for two AppleWorks-related expansion cards from Applied Engineering, an application promising to let AppleWorks run on an Apple II Plus with an 80-column display board, an AppleWorks-dedicated newsletter called The Main Menu, and an AppleWorks-related product from Beagle Bros; many other advertisements that mentioned AppleWorks; and a column criticizing companies that developed AppleWorks-related products instead of new ones ("thinks small and innovates nothing").
 Two years later Beagle Bros released the TimeOut series for AppleWorks and grossed millions of dollars.
 Thanks to the UltraMacros programming language they included, many other third-party developers innovated new products that used AppleWorks as a foundation and virtual operating system.

 Compute!'s Apple Applications reported in 1987 that "AppleWorks has become a frontier for software developers", and predicted that "Soon, the best software on the Apple II computer line will require AppleWorks".
 Claris contracted with Beagle Bros to upgrade AppleWorks to version 3.0 in 1989; TimeOut developers Alan Bird, Randy Brandt, and Rob Renstrom added new features and incorporated numerous TimeOut functions.

 By 1989, Claris turned its attention to producing Macintosh and Windows software, letting AppleWorks languish.
 Claris did, however, agree to license the AppleWorks trademark to Quality Computers.
 TimeOut developers Randy Brandt and Dan Verkade then created AppleWorks 4.0 in 1993 and AppleWorks 5.0 in 1994, published by Quality Computers along with training videos.